Volkswagen Extended Warranty: Cost, Coverage and Plans

 Volkswagen extended warranty cost

-We focused on Platinum coverage because several VW dealers told us they rarely sell the Gold or Powertrain plans.
-Those lower-tier plans cost only about 10% less but cover far fewer components — sometimes as little as 20% of what Platinum covers.
+We focused on Platinum coverage because dealers told us they rarely sell the lower-tier plans.
+Even though Powertrain and Gold cost only about 10% less, they cover far fewer components — sometimes as little as 20% of what Platinum protects.
+This makes the Platinum plan the default recommendation at most VW dealerships.

 Given that VW counts extended warranty terms from each vehicle’s in-service date (when it was purchased by its first owner), a longer factory warranty means you get less out of your VW extended warranty.
 So, if we bought a VW Drive Easy Protection Plan for that 2019 Tiguan, we’d essentially be paying $2,800 for just one year or 28,000 miles of additional coverage.